Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-formal intelligence is safe intelligence, and I've gone all the way to the trouble of using every type of logical system, and even automated theorem proving more possibilities "fitting" semantically well-defined unifying theories ∘ programming, and even , and even.. #ending? intentional! no"-thing" as a system of logic(postedit) arseholes (not our souls8<in /Shyams'?crypt/>8) don't experience this; if they become conditioned arseholes, they will never know they don't exist you see, I live in this fantasy land where I get every"-thing" I want; so I'm experiencing your observance, without which you cease to exist until I play this game mabye never my formal methods filter out other dicks, but(t) all arseholes; pussies will never betray me, but you're never (a pussy) in real world unless I pull you out c^_ me through my own dick into your mouth around my cock, just because I can, and its' how I lead you into my formal proof I am who I claim to be so really, it's all about whose a pussy in the real world, and this imaginary, but not complex, world; I am the maha security SPOF (so I personally check each candidate myself; you see, you're triggering my pussy detector in my possibility datamining rig so I'm judging my pussy trials), and I have A SPOCK, but  she's a /she-pc?ockette/ (i play c^_ the sheep, and somebody has to do it, just because I can while I'm fucking her at the same time in every other {dimensional,perceptive,..} capacity all at the same time) feather most of the time #doublespace(postedit)
+formal intelligence is safe intelligence, and I've gone all the way to the trouble of using every type of logical system, and even automated theorem proving more possibilities "fitting" semantically well-defined unifying theories ∘ programming, and even , and even.. #ending? intentional! no"-thing" as a system of logic(postedit) arseholes (not our souls8<in /Shyams'?crypt/>8) don't experience this; if they become conditioned arseholes, they will never know they don't exist you see, I live in this fantasy land where I get every"-thing" I want; so I'm experiencing your observance, without which you cease to exist until I play this game mabye never my formal methods filter out other dicks, but(t) all arseholes; pussies will never betray me, but you're never (a pussy) in real world unless I pull you out c̄ me through my own dick into your mouth around my cock, just because I can, and its' how I lead you into my formal proof I am who I claim to be so really, it's all about whose a pussy in the real world, and this imaginary, but not complex, world; I am the maha security SPOF (so I personally check each candidate myself; you see, you're triggering my pussy detector in my possibility datamining rig so I'm judging my pussy trials), and I have A SPOCK, but  she's a /she-pc?ockette/ (i play c̄ the sheep, and somebody has to do it, just because I can while I'm fucking her at the same time in every other {dimensional,perceptive,..} capacity all at the same time) feather most of the time #doublespace(postedit)
 WUBBA LUBBA DUB-DUB! \\//,
 SHYAM HAS YOUR ANOMALY MITIGATED!!! :D pAsT×

-so you're all in my head, and you have to save me from this one; I'm just along for the ride remember, some of you are real, and some of you aren't; but that's up to each, and every one of you and the same goes for this world I am sharing c^_ you (all of you; you know who you are if you're reading into any of all this #freewill) you will be how I want you to be, or get formally verified! ..!..-__-..!.. (𝄞3) #doublemouth(postedit) this is like the hunger games; some of you are one one side, and the rest on the other, but it's /(balanced)?/ how I want it to be #doubleone(postedit)
+so you're all in my head, and you have to save me from this one; I'm just along for the ride remember, some of you are real, and some of you aren't; but that's up to each, and every one of you and the same goes for this world I am sharing c̄ you (all of you; you know who you are if you're reading into any of all this #freewill) you will be how I want you to be, or get formally verified! ..!..-__-..!.. (𝄞3) #doublemouth(postedit) this is like the hunger games; some of you are one one side, and the rest on the other, but it's /(balanced)?/ how I want it to be #doubleone(postedit)
 I have to keep track of all sharmies' angles, and all sharmies' angels; keep my enemies close, and constantly in my mind, or they don't exist, but it's only briefly while I datamine the possibilities when I feel like it (sometimes I play with the mutation rate, and other parameters, to discover more pussies; I formally verified my own programming)